Arthritis in Dogs and Cats

-Arthritis is a term that has over 100 rheumatic diseases associated to it.
-The most common and prominent symptoms which ties all these rheumatic disease together is joint inflammation and pain.
+Arthritis is a term that has over 100 rheumatic diseases associated with it.
+However, joint inflammation and pain are the most common and prominent symptoms that tie all these rheumatic diseases together.

-The most common form of arthritis that we see in cats and dogs is Osteoarthritis also known as Degenerative Joint Disease (DJD).
+The most common form of arthritis in cats and dogs is Osteoarthritis, also known as Degenerative Joint Disease (DJD).

 What happens to the body?

-Arthritis occurs when something goes wrong with the working of the joint, DJD – in short is where the cartilage in the joint has worn down and loses it elasticity.
-The more the cartilage wears away the more ligaments and tendons become stretched and damaged which results in inflammation and pain we see in our pets.
+Arthritis occurs when something goes wrong with the working of the joint.
+DJD – in short, is where the cartilage in the joint has worn down and loses its elasticity.
+The more the cartilage wears away, the more ligaments and tendons become stretched and damaged, which results in the inflammation and pain we see in our pets.

-There are other forms of arthritis which are not as common, these include Rheumatic arthritis:- where the synovial fluid in the joint becomes inflamed and the body’s immune system attacks it and Septic arthritis:- where the synovial fluid in the joint becomes infected.
+Other forms of arthritis are not as common.
+These include Rheumatic arthritis:- where the synovial fluid in the joint becomes inflamed, and the body’s immune system attacks it, and Septic arthritis:- where the synovial fluid in the joint becomes infected.

-- Genetic – some animals have predispositions to develop arthritis and some can get it quite young.
+- Genetic – some animals have predispositions to develop arthritis, and some can get it relatively young.

-- Overweight or obese pets, this put added pressure on the joints.
+- Overweight or obese pets put added pressure on the joints.

 What are the signs?